allenai/peer-review-api-client/README.md

 # AI2 API for Peer Review Management

-The [Allen Institute for AI](http://allenai.org) offers an API to aid conference chairs with matching conference submissions with potential reviewers.
+As part of its public API, the [Allen Institute for AI](http://allenai.org) offers a service to aid conference chairs with matching conference submissions with potential reviewers.

-The full API documentation can be found [here](https://partner.semanticscholar.org/v1/peer-review).
+The full documentation can be found [here](https://partner.semanticscholar.org/v1/peer-review).

-This repo implements a simple command-line client for convenient access to the API.
+This repo implements a simple command-line client for convenient access to the service.
 The provided API key gives access to a shared account for limited trial use.

 For full access to the API, contact our [partner team](https://pages.semanticscholar.org/data-partners).
 There is no charge for non-commercial use.
 Restrictions may apply to commercial use.